strongtz/edl-ng/README.md

 * Snapdragon 835 (MSM8998)
 * Dragonwing QCS6490
 * Dragonwing QCS8550
+* Snapdragon X Elite (SC8380)

-SoCs older than msm8998 are not tested and may not yet be supported.
+SoCs older than MSM8998 are not tested and may not yet be supported.

+Devices with vendor customized DevPrg may not be supported as well.

 ## Prerequisites